The “Medusa Complex” in Greek society

 When the cheetah of neoliberalism charged, she was too fat and fool to flee, it was too late to escape.

 If she stood her ground together with the other antelopes and gnus to confront the carnivore, the latter would be deterred and retreat.
-But rarely herbivores do so.
+But herbivores rarely do so.

 After all, she was convinced that any reaction or resistance would be futile and pointless.
 This is not far-fetched, since the antelope is unable to stand up to a feline on her own, like a small nation that is in disadvantageous position when it is suddenly attacked by much stronger countries and organizations.